-Share the excitement and personal growth of the 2011 summer interns who are blogging biweekly about their Washington, D.C. experience.
-Follow the blog to get the latest updates on what it's like working on Capitol Hill, commuting in Washington, D.C., networking events, and more.
+Share the excitement and personal growth of the 2014-15 CHCI-PepsiCo Foundation Graduate Fellows, who will be blogging monthly about their Washington, D.C. experience.
+Follow the blog to get the latest updates on what it's like working on Capitol Hill, living in Washington, D.C., networking with Latino leaders, and more.

 Grant Barbosa, CHCI-PepsiCo Foundation Health Graduate Fellow

 Greetings and salutations everyone!
 I'm Grant Barbosa, one of the CHCI PepsiCo Health Graduate Fellows.
 I hail from the great state of Illinois and have just graduated from law school.
 In law school, I worked extensively on policy relating to public health, health care, and food access.
 My placement for the first half of the CHCI Fellowship is with the American Public Health Association.

 Orientation week was a blast!
 We had the opportunity to meet with several people with amazing experiences in a variety of government positions, including Maria Meier and Alejandra Castillo.
 Additionally, we received significant guidance on what to expect during our time in D.C. as well as support from previous fellows on what the experience provided them.
 Orientation also included an experiential component, featuring a high ropes training course that Araceli, another PepsiCo Health Graduate fellow, and I partnered to conquer.

 I look forward to sharing updates throughout the year, but, more importantly, to use this opportunity to help influence health policy for the better!
 Ciao!

 Araceli Gutierrez, CHCI-PepsiCo Foundation Health Graduate Fellow